ecyht2/EEEE2065-cw4/README.md

 # EEEE2065-cw4
 A C++ script that computes if a given complex number is within the Mandelbrot set.

+The Rust implementation of the script can be found [here](https://github.com/ecyht2/mandelbrot-set-rs).

 ## Building

 ### Requirements